 The dream of “American Barbet” came about after my first encounter with a Barbet puppy.
 My sister-in-law brought one of the first few Barbet back from Europe to America in 2000.
 That was Walter’s first encounter with Barbet, Luna.
 In 2004, Luna, had a litter of 8 Barbet puppies (the 3rd known Barbet litter born in America).
 My husband got the pick of that Barbet litter, Xelaju, who became his constant companion and shadow.

 When we did Barbet research online in 2004 we quickly discovered that there were very few websites in English.
 We began “American Barbet” to help English speaking North Americans find information about the breed and to promote the breed, not ourselves.
 Over time we applied for recognition of the Barbet within the American Kennel Club (AKC) Foundation Stock Service (FSS) program which is the first step in getting the Barbet full recognition in the American Kennel Club.

 In conversations with Barbet owners all over the world, I was introduced to Cinna di Barbochos Reiau de Prouvenco, who became the second love of my life (after my husband of course).
 In 2007 we had a rousing adventure meeting him in France and competing in the Bourg en Bresse dog show on the very same weekend.
 The poor boy didn’t know us from a stranger and it was my first time showing a dog.
 I did not speak or understand a word of French.
 Yet, despite our limitations he trotted around the ring like a champ and emerged with the title of “best male puppy.”
 His good nature and personality has us refer to him as the ambassador of the Barbet breed.
 Most people who meet our Barbet, Cinna, immediately know why and many have offered to “keep him” for us whenever we are out of town.

 Our first Barbet litter from Xela of 7, sired by D’Jackson (a male Barbet imported from Belgium), joined the world in 2006.
 Our second litter of 6 Barbet puppies from Xela was in 2009 was sired by Cinna.
 Our third Barbet litter bounded into life in 2011 from Amelia (Barbet Xela x Cinna’s Daughter) and Sir Duke (Jacques – a Canadian male Barbet import living in Connecticut).
 There were 5 Barbet born.
-Just on Thanksgiving 2011 our Cleo (Canadian female Barbet import) had 11 Barbet puppies, sired by Disco, a Finnish import living in Canada.
+On Thanksgiving 2011 our Cleo (Canadian female Barbet import) had 11 Barbet puppies, sired by Disco, a Finnish import living in Canada.
 The day before my birthday on June 7th, 2012 Isis had a litter of 13 Barbet puppies sired by Cinna.
 The summer of 2013 brought us a litter of 8 Barbet puppies parented by Cleo and Chouffe (a Netherlands Barbet).
 Our last litter was the summer of 2014 of 9 Barbet sired by Cinna and Isis.

-- CH.
-Cinna Di Barbochos Reaiu De Prouvenco CGN: imported from France
+CKC CH.
+Cinna Di Barbochos Reaiu De Prouvenco CM CGC CGN: imported from France

-- Ginkgo de Xelaju Amelia (Lia): Cinna x Xela in America
+Ginkgo de Xelaju Amelia (Lia): Cinna x Xela born in America

-- Teacleopatra Biscay’s Sapphire (Cleo): imported from Canada.
+CKC CH.
+Teacleopatra Biscay’s Sapphire (Cleo): imported from Canada.
 A full time PTSD service dog now.

-- Treasures Biscay’s Sapphire (Isis): imported from Canada
+AKC-BIS CKC CH.
+Treasures Biscay’s Sapphire RN (Isis): imported from Canada and

-- Ginkgo de Cleo Carolina (Cara): Cleo x Disco in America (lives in Louisville)
+CKC CH.
+Ginkgo de Cleo Carolina (Cara): Cleo x Disco born in America

 I wouldn’t call myself a breeder nor do I do this for a business, rather I am a devoted enthusiast of this Barbet breed who only wants to act in their best interest.
 I strive to have the healthiest puppies go to the best of homes.